- Choose A Provider

 - Facilities & Amenities

 The staff of Bellin Hospital recognizes your right to understand as much as possible about your health care.
 It is your right to accept or refuse treatment.
 Advance Directives help protect these rights.
 The following gives you information about Advance Directives, and Bellin Hospital's policies and procedures respecting the exercise of such rights.
+Visit the Wisconsin Medical Society website to view a video on Honoring Choices.

 Advance Directives are instructions written in advance that state your choices about health treatment or name someone to express those choices for you if you are no longer able to do so.
 A Living Will or Power of Attorney for Health Care allows you to make key decisions about your future health care.